Codebetterordietrying/INDR_A2/README.md

     *Matlab*
       main.m
       Env.m
-      UR3.m
-      Cust_Rob.m
+      UR5.m
+      <Custom Robot>.m
       devlog
     *Models & Environment*
       Environment
+        kitchen.ply
       Models
         *Series of Models used for the environment* devlog
+    *GUI*
+      devlog
+      Matlab
+        GUI.m

 ```

 ### Acknowledgment
-The project is run by UTS Modified robotics toolbox (originally by Peter Corke), and the guidance from Dr Gavin and his tutoring team helped throughout the stage of this project.
+The project is run by the UTS Modified Robotics toolbox (originally by Peter Corke), and guidance from Dr Gavin and his tutoring team helped throughout the stage of this project.